Our range of clubs and activities offers girls the chance to discover and develop new talents and interests.

 A comprehensive Clubs Booklet is distributed at the end of the Summer Term so that girls may choose clubs ready for the start of a new academic year.
 It is very helpful if parents can make their requests for their daughters as promptly as possible.
 If your daughter would like to join a club at any other point in the school year, please speak to the Lower School Office staff who will be able to inform you which clubs have available spaces.
 It is important that girls attend clubs for the right reasons.
 Girls who do not show commitment may be asked to leave, to make space for those who may appreciate it more.
 Most clubs finish at 4.30pm.
 Girls should be collected on time please.

 SMASH (St Mary’s Activities in the School Holidays) is a programme of daily activities for St Mary’s pupils in Prep to Year 6, held at the school.
-Sessions may include arts and crafts, drama, sports, adventure, outings, games etc. Girls may take part for either a full week, or on a daily basis.
+Sessions may include arts and crafts, drama, sports, adventure, games etc. Girls may take part for either a full week, or on a daily basis.

-Girls are encouraged to play an active part in the school community and to develop their leadership skills by becoming involved in our School Council, committees and charity work, and taking on roles of responsibility.
+Girls are encouraged to play an active part in the school community and to develop their leadership skills by becoming involved in our School Council, Eco team, committees and charity work, and taking on roles of responsibility.

 The election of Head Girls takes place in the summer term for the following academic year and the new Head Girls are announced at Prize Giving.
 Head Girls are required to:

 • support the Head of Lower School in representing and promoting the school